realCheesyQuesadilla/realCheesyQuesadilla/README.md

 <br />
 Hi, I'm just your average software developer and cybersecurity hobbyist.
 <br />
-I'm here to look at code and contribute where I can!
+I'm here to read code and contribute where I can!

 <br />